 10. Volunteer or support ocean conservation groups

 If you’re passionate about ocean conservation and diving, there are many volunteer programs around the world that caters to this.
-And when you are freer to travel again, you can volunteer with these places and dive at the same time.
-(I highly recommend Coral Cay Conservation, as that was where I learned to dive!)
+And when you are free to travel again, you can volunteer at these places and dive at the same time.

 You can also support ocean conservation groups by making donations on a regular basis.
 Challenge yourself to donate to one ocean non-profit organization each month.

 And did you know that you can also adopt marine animals like sharks, turtles and manatees?
 Of course, you don’t get to take them home, but your donation helps fund research and protect these species.

 For a list of wildlife adoptions, check out my posts on:

 Adopt a Wild Animal and Track It: 11 Wildlife Adoptions for Ocean Lovers

 10 Best Adopt a Shark Programs That Are Fin-tastic

 10 Best Adopt a Turtle Programs That Are Turtley Awesome

 10 Best Adopt a Whale Programs That You Whale Love